clez/PortableSPK/README.md

     - iterable (foreach() packages)
     - JSON __toString()
                 -
-- Environment
+Environment:
 - Apache2/PHP5
 - No Database
 - No external executables
 - No package administration, drop in spk packages, SPK index monitors its folder's mtime and updates automatically